"Pride goes before destruction, and a haughty spirit before a fall."

 - Unteachability: Can't learn from others or admit mistakes.

-- Domination: Creates compliance through force.
+- Domination: Creates compliance through force, not earned respect.

 His domination stems from fear of being seen as weak, of losing control, of being exposed as inadequate.
 He compensates by never showing vulnerability.
+Every interaction becomes a contest he must win.

 Winning the Wrong Game